agnbarbach/agnbarbach/README.md

 Hi!
 My name is Agnieszka and I am biotechnologist currently working on AmyloGraph.
-<br> You can check my previous research on [ResearchGate](https://www.researchgate.net/profile/Agnieszka-Barbach).
+<br> :petri_dish: You can check my previous research on [ResearchGate](https://www.researchgate.net/profile/Agnieszka-Barbach).